ss-ramesh/C.A.S.E/README.md

 # C.A.S.E
-C.A.S.E (Personalized + Ethic-less LLM w/ TTS and AI Cloned Voice of C.A.S.E.from Interstellar
+C.A.S.E (Cognitive Assistant for Seamless Exchange) - Personalized and Ethic-less LLM w/ TTS and AI Cloned Voice of C.A.S.E. from Interstellar